OWASP/CheatSheetSeries/cheatsheets/Transport_Layer_Protection_Cheat_Sheet.md

 ## Use Strong Keys and Protect Them

 The private key used to generate the cipher key must be sufficiently strong for the anticipated lifetime of the private key and corresponding certificate.
 The current best practice is to select a key size of at least 2048 bits.
-Additional information on key lifetimes and comparable key strengths can be found [here](http://www.keylength.com/en/compare/) and here [NIST SP 800-57](https://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-57pt1r4.pdf).
+Additional information on key lifetimes and comparable key strengths can be found [here](http://www.keylength.com/en/compare/) and in [NIST SP 800-57](https://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-57pt1r4.pdf).

 The private key should also be protected from unauthorised access using filesystem permissions and other technical and administrative controls.

 ## Use Strong Cryptographic Hashing Algorithms

 Certificates should use SHA-256 for the hashing algorithm, rather than the older MD5 and SHA-1 algorithms.
-These have a number of cryptographic weaknesses,and are not trusted by modern browsers.
+These have a number of cryptographic weaknesses, and are not trusted by modern browsers.

 ## Use Correct Domain Names

 The domain name (or subject) of the certificate must match the fully qualified name of the server that presents the certificate.
-Historically this was stored in the commonName (CN) attribute of the certificate.
-However, modern versions of Chrome ignore the CN attribute, and require that the FQDN is in the subjectAlternativeName (SAN) attribute.
+Historically this was stored in the `commonName` (CN) attribute of the certificate.
+However, modern versions of Chrome ignore the CN attribute, and require that the FQDN is in the `subjectAlternativeName` (SAN) attribute.
 For compatibility reasons, certificates should have the primary FQDN in the CN, and the full list of FQDNs in the SAN.

 Additionally, when creating the certificate, the following should be taken into account:

-- Consider whether the "www." subdomain should also be included
+- Consider whether the "www" subdomain should also be included.
-- Do not include non-qualified hostnames
+- Do not include non-qualified hostnames.
-- Do not include IP addresses
+- Do not include IP addresses.
-- Do not include internal domain names on externally facing certificates
+- Do not include internal domain names on externally facing certificates.
-    - If a server is accessible using both internal and external FQDNs, configure it with multiple certificates
+    - If a server is accessible using both internal and external FQDNs, configure it with multiple certificates.

 ## Carefully Consider the use of Wildcard Certificates